Sinhasan Singh

-Thakur Sinhasan Singh (born 1899) was a social and political leader during the Indian National Congress He was the first Member of Parliament (MP) from Gorakhpur.
-Sinhasan Singh was prominent among this band of Congressmen of U.P, as he was one of those who had been serving Congress for more than 25 years.
+Thakur Sinhasan Singh (born 1899) was an Indian social and political leader.
+A member of the Indian National Congress, he was the first Member of Parliament (MP) from Gorakhpur.

 Early life

 Sinhasan Singh was born to Bhola Singh in Ropan Chappra in Deoria District of Uttar Pradesh, British India.
 He completed his B.A. from Hindu University and secured his law degree from Lucknow University.
 Sinhasan Singh finished his studies in 1927 and started his practice as a lawyer the same year at Deoria.
-In 1926 he shifted to Gorakhpur where he soon established himself as an advocate of note.
-An eminent citizen of Gorakhpur, he was a member of the Gorakhpur District Board from 1928 to 1935 where he also served as its Junior Vice-President.
+In 1926, he shifted to Gorakhpur.
+He was a member of the Gorakhpur District Board from 1928 to 1935 where he also served as its Junior Vice-President.